apache/flink-kubernetes-operator/docs/content/docs/custom-resource/snapshots.md

 {{< /hint >}}

 To also dispose of savepoint data on savepoint cleanup, set `kubernetes.operator.savepoint.dispose-on-delete: true`.
-This config will set `spec.savepoint.disposeOnDelete` to true for FlinkStateSnapshot CRs created by periodic savepoints and manual ones created using `savepointTriggerNonce`.
+This config will set `spec.savepoint.disposeOnDelete` to true for FlinkStateSnapshot CRs created by upgrade, periodic and manual savepoints created using `savepointTriggerNonce`.

 To disable savepoint/checkpoint cleanup by the operator you can set `kubernetes.operator.savepoint.cleanup.enabled: false` and `kubernetes.operator.checkpoint.cleanup.enabled: false`.

+### Snapshot History For Legacy Savepoints

+Legacy savepoints found in FlinkDeployment/FlinkSessionJob CRs under the deprecated `status.jobStatus.savepointInfo.savepointHistory` will be cleaned up:
+- For max age, it will be cleaned up when its trigger timestamp exceeds max age
+- For max count and FlinkStateSnapshot resources **disabled**, it will be cleaned up when `savepointHistory` exceeds max count
+- For max count and FlinkStateSnapshot resources **enabled**, it will be cleaned up when `savepointHistory` + number of FlinkStateSnapshot CRs related to the job exceed max count